ahouhpuc/ahouhpuc.github.io/young.markdown

   title: Stade Charlety
 ---

-## Pourquoi s'inscrire ?

-L'ultimate est un sport qui développe des capacités athlétiques et techniques importantes.
-Il permet aussi d'évoluer dans un groupe et de découvrir le plaisir de relever des défis ensemble.
+## Join us

+Ultimate is a fast-moving team sport enjoyed by hundreds of thousands of people around the globe.
+It requires strong physical and technical abilities at a high level but it is easy and fun to learn.

+Ultimate has some unique features among team sports:
 L'ultimate se démarque des autres sports collectifs par :
-* La mixité sur le terrain
-* L'auto-arbitrage, même à haut niveau
-* Le fair-play, qui est évalué en fin de match

-La formation est très développée en France et les jeunes français s'illustrent régulièrement, comme à l'été 2019 avec <a href="https://www.youtube.com/watch?v=26fasW7isYM">2 titres de champions d'Europe</a>
+* Mixed gender teams
+* Self-referring
+* Fair-play, which is evaluated at the end of each game

+Young people training is much developed in France and young French win fame regularly.
+In August 2019 they won two titles at <a href="https://www.youtube.com/watch?v=26fasW7isYM">European Youth Ultimate Championship</a>

-## Entraînement
+## Training

-* L'entraînement a lieu le samedi matin de 9h à 12h à partir du 14 septembre 2019

-* Les entraînements à Charléty ont lieu sur le terrain synthétique annexe du Stade Charlety, 17 avenue Pierre de Coubertin, 75013 Paris.
+* The training is on Saturday from 10am to 12am, from 2019 September 9
+* Practices take place at Stade Ouest of Cité Universitaire.
+The entrance is located at André Rivoire avenue.

-<iframe class="charlety" src="https://www.google.com/maps/embed?pb=!1m14!1m8!1m3!1d2627.0851737938037!2d2.34429935!3d48.818436299999995!3m2!1i1024!2i768!4f13.1!3m3!1m2!1s0x47e6719e53149097%3A0x1d31aa0c9b73fd5!2s17+Avenue+Pierre+de+Coubertin!5e0!3m2!1sen!2s!4v1395597209687"></iframe>
+<iframe class="charlety" src="https://www.google.com/maps/embed?pb=!1m18!1m12!1m3!1d1313.511257225524!2d2.3299169582910815!3d48.81963186087285!2m3!1f0!2f0!3f0!3m2!1i1024!2i768!4f13.1!3m3!1m2!1s0x47e671a63b6a4c6f%3A0xd5ab8a3826c34384!2sStade+Ouest+CIUP!5e0!3m2!1sfr!2sfr!4v1537263743348"></iframe>

-## Informations
+## Information

-* Qu'il pleuve, qu'il vente ou qu'il neige, l'entraînement a toujours lieu.
-* L'entraînement commence à l'horaire indiqué, en tenue.
-Prévois donc d'arriver 15 minutes en avance.
-Un vestiaire est disponible pour se changer avant, et prendre une douche après.
-* Prends tes crampons moulés ou stabilisés pour le jeu sur le terrain synthétique.

-## Pour venir en transports en commun
+* Practice is never cancelled, whether it’s windy, raining or snowing.
+* Practice starts at 10 pm sharp.
+Players are asked to arrive 15 minutes early to get ready.
+Changing rooms equipped with showers are available both before and after trainings.
+* You’ll need both your runners (for the track) and cleats/boots (for the synthetic pitch).

+<p> It is readily accessible by public transport:</p>

 * **RER B** : Cité Universitaire
-* **Bus 21** et **67** : arrêt Stade Charlety – Porte de Gentilly
+* **Bus 21** and **67** : stop at Stade Charlety – Porte de Gentilly
-* **Tram T3** : arrêt Stade Charlety – Porte de Gentilly
+* **Tram T3** : stop at Stade Charlety – Porte de Gentilly
-* **Vélib'** : station située au 5 boulevard Jourdan
+* **Vélib'** : station located at 5 boulevard Jourdan